×

 How much does it cost to fill your tires with nitrogen?

-It would cost you anywhere between $70 to $200 when you purchase a new vehicle and want nitrogen-filled tires.
-You will be paying close to $30to fill tires that have compressed air in them.
+When you purchase a new vehicle and want nitrogen-filled tires, it will cost you anywhere between $70 and $200.
+You will be paying close to $30 to fill tires that have compressed air in them.
 That’s because the oxygen needs to be removed with multiple nitrogen refills.
 Topping off will cost you $5 to $7 per tire.

 How long do nitrogen tires last?

-On average, a nitrogen tire will last for 3 to 4 four months.
-This does not mean that you don’t check your tire pressure regularly.
-Irrespective of the air you use, you need to constantly check your tire pressure.
+On average, a nitrogen tire lasts 3 to 4 months.
+This does not mean that you should not check your tire pressure regularly, regardless of the air you use.

 Related Posts